Robert Dougherty (gridiron football)

-Early life and high school
+Early years

 Dougherty was born in Visalia, California and grew up in Farmersville, California and attended Mt.
 Whitney High School.
 He set the state record for completion percentage as a senior.

 College career

 Dougherty began his collegiate career at the College of the Sequoias, where he also played basketball and baseball.
 At 5-9, he intended to pursue a baseball career instead of football before he suffered a back injury.
 He was named All-Central Valley Conference in both seasons and set school records with 4,988 passing yards and 46 touchdown passes.
 After his sophomore year Dougherty transferred to Boston University.

-In his first season at Boston university he was named the Yankee Conference Offensive Player of the Year after completing 212-of-386 passes for 2,875 yards and 18 touchdowns while also rushing for 11 touchdowns as the Terriers went undefeated in the regular season.
+In his first season at Boston University, he was named the Yankee Conference Offensive Player of the Year after completing 212-of-386 passes for 2,875 yards and 18 touchdowns while also rushing for 11 touchdowns as the Terriers went undefeated in the regular season.
 As a senior Dougherty repeated as the conference Offensive Player of the Year after he completed 262-of 440 passes for 3,596 yards and 24 touchdowns as BU went 9-3 and earned an at-large bid to the 1994 NCAA Division I-AA Playoff.